Bangalore

 Machine Description

-There are two types of grips, fixed grips attached to one side of the tester and a movable grip attached to another side of the tester.
+There are two types of grips, one fixed grip attached to one side of the tester and a movable grip attached to another side of the tester.
 Between the two grips, there is a scale for measuring crimp length.
-Below the fixed grip, there is a pivoted beam that is placed on the base.
+Below the fixed grip, there is a pivoted beam which is placed on the base.
 A sliding weight is attached to a pivoted beam and there is a hand wheel on one side of the beam.

 Yarn Tension for Crimp Tester